mtumilowicz/rust-rocket-workshop/README.txt

             }
             }
 1. traits, lifetimes
+    * memory for traits: fat pointer to trait object
     * Rust takes a fresh
       approach inspired by Haskell’s typeclasses.
       * Traits are Rust’s take on interfaces or abstract base classes.